EronAlves1996/patternmatching/lib/README.md

 Java, by extending types, instead of increasing case braces.
 These are two facets of the problem of expression (any of the existent languages solves this well yet).
 But we can impose a runtime requirement of declaring the default case brace, which can approximate the functionality present in Rust and Scala as well.

+Other thing that we gonna make is build the types gradually, to make the Java Compiler infer the return types correctly, making the user experience go smoothly.

 ## Implementatioon